SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 ```

+This core *currently* does not make use of this feature - However in the future, sleepTime will have a function that will turn pins to their most power efficient settings en masse.
+On parts with PINCONFIG, that will be used.

 ## Slew Rate Limiting (Dx-series and 2-series only)
 All of the Dx-series parts have the option to limit the [slew rate](https://en.wikipedia.org/wiki/Slew_rate) for the OUTPUT pins on a on a per-port basis.
 This is typically done because fast-switching digital pins contain high-frequency components (in this sense, high frequency doesn't necessarily mean that it repeats, only that if it continued, it would be high frequency; this way of thinking is useful in electrical engineering), which can contribute to EMI, as well as ringing (if you're ever looked on a scope and noticed that after a transition, the voltage briefly oscillates around the final voltage - that's ringing) which may confuse downstream devices (not usually, at least in arduino land, though).
 Often, you will not know exactly *why* it's an issue or what goes wrong, you just see a maximum slew rate spec.
 If you're productizing something and it has to pass FCC`**` testing sometimes limiting the slew rate can reduce EMI.
 ```c